5 February 2019

 If you only operate within the UK

-For businesses that only share data within the UK, there will be 'no substantive change' to the data protection rules.
-After exit, you will have to continue to comply with the General Data Protection Regulation, which the UK government intends to incorporate into domestic UK law.
+For businesses that only share data within the UK, there is 'no substantive change' to the data protection rules.
+After exit, you will have to continue to comply with the General Data Protection Regulation, which the UK government plans to incorporate into domestic UK law.

 If you operate in the EEA

-If you operate in the EEA, you may need to comply with both the UK data protection regime (including the Data Protection Act 2018) and the EU regime after the UK exits the EU.
+In both of these scenarios, you will need to comply with both the UK data protection regime (including the Data Protection Act 2018) and the EU regime after the UK exits the EU.

-If you transfer data to and from the EEA
+If you transfer data from the UK to the EEA

-Your business may need to make changes to ensure that you can continue to lawfully exchange personal data with partners in the EEA after Brexit.
+Your business may need to make changes to ensure that you put appropriate GDPR safeguards in place and that you can continue to lawfully exchange personal data with partners in the EEA after Brexit.
 One of these changes may involve putting in place Standard Contractual Clauses between your business and organisations outside the UK.

 The ICO has produced a straightforward interactive guide to take you through that process and to help you decide if Standard Contractual Clauses are relevant to your business.